Victor-finance/Victor-finance.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Assistant Professor at College of Business Administration, Capital University of Economics and Business, where I conduct research on corporate finance, sustainable finance, and political economy.
-I also work as a research assoiate at Institute of International M&As and Investment, Renmin University of China.
+I am an Assistant Professor at *College of Business Administration, Capital University of Economics and Business*, where I conduct research on **corporate finance, sustainable finance, and political economy**.
+I also work as a research assoiate at *Institute of International M&As and Investment, Renmin University of China*.

 My current research focuses on understanding how corporate decision-making is shaped by modern world.
 I am particularly interested in the intersection of finance and political economy, exploring how institutional innovations are transforming financial services.

-I received my Ph.D. in Financial Engineering and M.A. in Finance from Renmin University of China, and B.S. in Applied Mathematics and Finance from Central University of Finance and Economics.
+I received my Ph.D. in Financial Engineering and M.A. in Finance from *Renmin University of China*, and B.S. in Applied Mathematics and Finance from *Central University of Finance and Economics*.

 You can find me at [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=YvSEvQsAAAAJ), [Research Gate](https://www.researchgate.net/profile/Xingjian-Wang-6?ev=hdr_xprf), [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=3063084) and [ORCID](https://orcid.org/0000-0002-8368-5150).

-Contact me: wxj_finance[at]outlook.com
+Contact me: **wxj_finance[at]outlook.com**